molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 ## Sprinkling JavaScript

-At the same time, we should be honest that a web site doesn't magically get more robust and performant if they ditch React or whatever megabyte-heavy JavaScript stack they are using right now.
+At the same time, we should be honest that a web site doesn't magically get more robust and performant if web developers ditch React or whatever megabyte-heavy JavaScript stack they are using right now.

 For more than 20 years, I've sprinkled JavaScript on HTML, I've built with Progressive Enhancement in mind, I've helped people fixing their JavaScript, with and without frameworks.